KU Medical Center works for Kansas

 Want to know how KU Medical Center benefits your county?
 Check out our detailed state map.

 Enhancing Student Education

-- 2,215 students from Kansas are currently studying at KU Medical Center.
+- 2,187 students from Kansas are studying at KU Medical Center.

-- 4,137 K-12 Kansas students participated in activities during 2012 that encouraged them to consider careers in health care, math and science.
+- More than 4,000 K-12 Kansas students participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
 These events were hosted by the Area Health Education Centers and Office for Cultural Enhancement and Diversity.